Lead Paint Safety: Caring for Your Vintage Home

 Lead Paint Safety Tips for Remodeling and Renovations

-When remodeling or renovating a home with lead paint, take proper safety precautions.
-Lead exposure can have serious health consequences, especially for children and pregnant women.
+Remodeling or renovating a home with lead paint requires strict safety precautions.
+Lead exposure can be especially harmful to children and pregnant women.

 How to Safely Remove or Encapsulate Lead Paint

-Hire a professional who is certified to remove lead paint.
-They have the proper training, equipment, and experience to contain the lead and complete the job safely.
-Do not try to remove lead paint yourself.
+Hire a certified professional for removal.
+They have the training, tools, and experience to contain hazards and complete the job safely.
+DIY removal is strongly discouraged.

-Anyone entering the work area should wear protective disposable coveralls, gloves, goggles, and an approved respirator mask.
-Be very careful not to track lead dust into the rest of the home.
-Shower and change clothes immediately after leaving the work area.
+Anyone entering the work zone should wear disposable coveralls, gloves, goggles, and an approved respirator.
+Take care not to track dust outside.
+Shower and change clothes immediately after leaving the area.

 Hiring Certified Lead Paint Contractors for Your Project